Research Internship

 Who Should Apply

-If you’re employed at SMH or Highland Hospital and have the desire to learn, challenge yourself, take part in cutting-edge research, and work with some of the best nurse researchers in the field, we want to hear from you.
+If you are employed at Strong Memorial or any affiliated hospital and have the desire to learn, challenge yourself, take part in cutting-edge research, and work with some of the best nurse researchers in the field, we want to hear from you.

 Scope of the Program

-Interns are given one paid education day per month for a full year to participate in the Research Internship.
+Interns are given two paid education day per month for a 9 months to participate in the Research Internship.
 Each morning session is devoted to the research and EBP process.
-Afternoon sessions are spent on independent work relevant to the intern’s clinically- focused project.
+Afternoon sessions are spent on independent work relevant to the intern’s clinically focused project.

-The Director of the Clinical Nursing Research Center (CNRC) is available to meet with interns to discuss their projects and to provide recommendations during each step of the process.
-Interns are expected to search literature and critically evaluate evidence for application to practice and their project.
-The culmination of the experience is a formal presentation to their cohort in the morning of the last day of the internship and a poster session open to the public in the afternoon.
+The Associate Director of the Clinical Nursing Research Center (CNRC) is available to meet with interns to discuss their projects and to provide recommendations during each step of the process.
+Interns are expected to search literature with the assistance of a librarian and critically evaluate evidence for application to practice and their project.
+The culmination of the experience is a formal presentation open to the public in the afternoon of the last day of the internship, as well as the development of a scholarly publication.

 How to Apply

-Application materials are available on the Research webpage of the Nursing Intranet.
-Applications are accepted in the Spring of each year for an October start date.
+Application materials are distributed in the Spring of each year for a September start date.